 - Stay hydrated: You will find that Orlando tap water has a distinct mineral taste, and that is all over Florida, so it has nothing to do with any specific hotel, restaurant, or park.
 From the water fountains to complimentary cups of ice water, the taste isn’t that great.
 Basically, Orlando is an island.
 Yeah!
 It floats on a cushion of water, and the city’s lakes began as sinkholes.
 Most of Florida’s tap water is drawn from the aquifer, which gives the state’s water a distinct flavor and odor that is very different and not for everyone.
 However, tap water is safe to drink, so refill your water bottles on daily, add a flavor packet if needed, and drink a bunch of it as you wander around Central Florida.
 The theme parks give complimentary cups of water at any counter-service restaurant, and there are also frozen treats like floats, smoothies, and the classic Mickey Premium Bar that can cool you off and help with hydration.

 Tip – Starbucks is a great place to order a large cup of Ice water!

-- Wear appropriate gear and SunScreen: Protect your eyes with sunglasses, wear a hat that shields your face, neck and ears from the sun, and wear SPF 30, or higher, sunscreen on all exposed skin.
+- Wear appropriate gear and SunScreen: Protect your eyes with sunglasses, wear a hat that shields your face, neck, and ears from the sun, and wear SPF 30, or higher, sunscreen on all exposed skin.
 After 20 minutes in the sun, your skin begins to burn, and a bad burn will ruin the rest of your time in Orlando.
 The advice from experts is to Re-apply regularly but this can be problematic at Disney.
 We use P-30 which is effective and lasts all day.
-Remeber use time in Queues to top up you lotion when it’s really hot.
-Also, wear clothes and that breathe and are loose upon your skin.
+Remember to use time in Queues to top up your lotion when it’s really hot.
+Also, wear clothes that breathe and are loose on your skin.